-How to get predecessors part $\pp{t}$ of each representor set?
+How to get predecessors part $\pp{t}$ of each representing set?
 Let assume that all basis rows and columns are given.
-Obviously, union of basis columns of nodes from $\S{t} \cup \S{\pred{t}}$ is a good representor set for block row $\R{t}$.
-If nonleaf node $\t$ has sons $\{ \mathbf{t_1}, \mathbf{t_2} \} = \sons{t}$, then predecessors part of representor set for node $\mathbf{t_1}$ can be set equal to just full representor set of $\t$.
-This simple idea works perfectly with our previous approach: \begin{enumerate} \item with a given predecessors part of representor sets, compute basis rows and columns, \item with given basises, update representor sets, \item shift newly calculated representor sets to produce predecessors part of representor sets \item go to step 1. \end{enumerate} Obviously, we get an alternating iterative method of computing basises and representors.
-If we recalculate representors just as union of corresponding basises, size of each representor set will depend on number of nodes in $\S{t} \cup \S{\pred{t}}$.
+Obviously, union of basis columns of nodes from $\S{t} \cup \S{\pred{t}}$ is a good representing set for block row $\R{t}$.
+If nonleaf node $\t$ has sons $\{ \mathbf{t_1}, \mathbf{t_2} \} = \sons{t}$, then predecessors part of representing set for node $\mathbf{t_1}$ can be set equal to just full representing set of $\t$.
+This simple idea works perfectly with our previous approach: \begin{enumerate} \item with a given predecessors part of representing sets, compute basis rows and columns, \item with given basises, update representing sets, \item shift newly calculated representing sets to produce predecessors part of representing sets \item go to step 1. \end{enumerate} Obviously, we get an alternating iterative method of computing basises and representings.
+If we recalculate representings just as union of corresponding basises, size of each representing set will depend on number of nodes in $\S{t} \cup \S{\pred{t}}$.
 This problem can be easily solved by additional resampling in top-to-bottom fashion, proposed in Algorithm \ref{alg:mcbh-downward}.